rerun-io/rerun/rerun_py/ARCHITECTURE.md

 ## Background

 Rerun primarily logs components, which are pieces of data with well-defined memory layout and semantics.
-For example, the `Color` component is stored as a `uint32` and represent a sRGB, RGBA color information.
+For example, the `Color` component is stored as a `uint32` and represent a sRGB, RGBA rgba32 information.
 Components are typically logged in array form.

 In most cases, multiple components are needed to represent an object to be logged and displayed in the Rerun viewer.
-For example, a 3D point cloud might need a `Position3D` component with the coordinates, a `Colors` component with the colors, and a `Label` component with the text labels.
+For example, a 3D point cloud might need a `Position3D` component with the coordinates, a `Colors` component with the rgba32s, and a `Label` component with the text labels.

 We call an `Archetype` a well-define collection of component that represent a give type of high-level object understood by the Rerun viewer.
 For example, the `Points3D` archetype (note the plural form) includes the following components:
 - `Position3D`: the point coordinates (note the singular form)
-- `Color`: the color information, if any
+- `Color`: the rgba32 information, if any
 - `Label`: the textual label, if any
 - `Radii`: the radius of the point, if any
 - etc.